5.1. General information

-A pool of creditors is appointed by the judge within 30 days since the declaration of the bankruptcy.
-The pool is composed of three to five creditors, who have to represent the quality and quantity of the credits in a balanced way.
-The pool has to check the activities of the trustee, authorize the actions, and give advice on the case foreseen by law or at the request of the court or the judge.
-The pool’s decision has to be agreed by the majority within 15 days since each request.
+A pool of creditors is appointed by the judge within 30 days after the declaration of bankruptcy.
+The pool is composed of three to five creditors, who have to represent the quality and quantity of the credit in a balanced way.
+The pool has to check the activities of the trustee, authorise actions, and give advice on the case provided by law or at the request of the court or judge.
+The pool’s decision has to be agreed to by the majority within 15 days since each request.

 On the basis of article 67 L.F., there are two groups of payment that can be disputed by the trustee:

-If the trustee disputes a payment, and it is one of the payments mentioned by law, it has to be refunded by the creditor.
+If the trustee disputes a payment, and it's one of the payments mentioned by law, it has to be refunded by the creditor.